navdeep-G/project-euler/Readme.md

-#Project Euler Solutions
+# Project Euler Solutions

-This package contains code to solve Project Euler problems.
+This repo contains code to solve Project Euler problems.

-Each solved problem has a program written in Java and some are also written in Python, as well.
+Each solved problem has a program written in Java.